 Brad has conducted disputes across a wide variety of sectors, including transport (road, rail and runways), energy (particularly renewables), building, mining, and oil and gas.

-Brad advises clients on conflicts that may emerge throughout a project's life cycle.
-He provided strategic advice on how to manage construction claims and has experience in projects delivered under a range of project delivery frameworks, including traditional contracting, Alliances and PPPs.
+In relation to project delivery issues, Brad advises clients on conflicts that emerge at each stage of a project's life cycle.
+He provides strategic advice on how to manage construction claims and has experience in projects delivered under a range of project delivery frameworks, including traditional contracting, Alliances and PPPs.

 Port Waratah Coal Services*